Lines Squiggles and Webs

 Daedalus was a Greek mythological character who made wings for his son, Icarus.
 He told his son not to fly too near the sun, the wax on the wings would melt.
 The son ignored his warning, fell into the sea, and drowned.
 Wallen wrote the song from Daedalus’ perspective and alluded to a murder he committed earlier when he was threatened by his apprentice and nephew, Perdix whom he thought could overshadow his own talents for inventing.
 Daedalus murdered Perdix.

 I continued to develop a previous work but used the music as a form of quiet listening whilst making.
-I had headphones on whilst doing the work, which was done over a period of time during a session in my studio, which I followed up the next day.
+I had headphones on whilst doing the work, which was done over a period of time during a session in my studio, which I followed up on the next day.
 I am working with the idea of mycelium or mycorrhizal fungi and how the hyphae collaborate.
 Sheldrake writes about “…hyphae travelled into knots and coils.
 This wasn’t sex……But it was sexy.”
 I realise by now that I am working with scale, making something very small and intricate into an imagined upscaled work.
 I believe this is spontaneous making….my improvisation.

 I made a video to share with the rest and add to our collaborative effort.